xdk2mam/xdk2mam/ble-sdcard/README.md

 The following repository has either files for the Bosch XDK 110 and for the data receiver in Node.js where the attach to Tangle via MAM happens.

-**Note that the Node code provided here works only in Linux (aimed to Raspberry Pi mainly).
-If you want to set a receiver on other OS you can extend the solution by visiting the [Noble Repository](https://github.com/noble/noble).
+**Note that the Node code provided here works for Linux (aimed to Raspberry Pi mainly).
+If you want to set a receiver on other OS you can extend the solution by visiting the [Noble Repository](https://github.com/noble/noble).**
-Following code has been tested on Debian and Raspberry 3 with Raspbian**

 **Because the Node Bluetooth code relays on [Noble](https://github.com/noble/noble), and this project seems to have updated its dependencies only till Node 8, we recommend to use 8.10.0 version.
 We tested it with Node 9 and made it work.
 Node 10 and further versions will not install properly.**